If you are planning a solo trip to Kashmir or Srinagar in particular, you need to read this travel blog.

 Now, coming back to the question… is Kashmir safe to travel?

-I remember when I was travelling in Nagaland, people regularly messaged me and asked if Nagaland is safe to travel, and I repeated the same thing I said here: for tourists, it is safe!
-Same applied to Kashmir too.
+I remember when I was travelling in Nagaland, people regularly messaged me and asked if Nagaland is safe to travel to, and I repeated the same thing I said here: for tourists, it is safe!
+The same applied to Kashmir too.